-The research division boasts three independent labs and 11 researchers along with more than 18 graduate students and technicians.
+The research division currently features two independent labs with 4 researchers and 9 postdocs, graduate students and technicians.
 The division encompasses basic, clinical and translational research in epithelial cell cancers and dermatologic diseases.

 Basic and clinical research faculty are creating new tools and advancing knowledge in many areas: